By Adam Biederman

 Although CBD does impact cannabinoid receptors, it doesn’t attach directly to them like THC.
 Instead, it stimulates the receptors, causing them to increase your endocannabinoid production levels.
 This is the “good feeling” that might wash over you when you consume CBD but it is entirely different from a marijuana high.

-Today, CBD oil is created by isolating and extracting pure CBD from the hemp plant and then mixing it with some sort of carrier such as coconut oil.
+Today, CBD oil is created by isolating and extracting pure CBD (CBD extract) from the hemp plant and then mixing it with some sort of carrier such as coconut oil.
 As such, there are a variety of ways to use CBD.
-It can be consumed in the form of tincture, tablet, rub, balm and vaporizers.
+It can be consumed in the form of cbd capsule, tincture, tablet, rub, balm, vaped, or taken in the for of CBD edibles like a CBD gummy or mint.
+It can also be applied in a topical form like CBD lotion or CBD cream.
 In addition, it’s worth noting that CBD is regularly sold under two different classifications:

 - stress and mood